johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-12-13-nuget-and-webmatrix-how-to-install.md

 ---
-title: "NuGet and WebMatrix: How to install a specific version of a package"
+title: 'NuGet and WebMatrix: How to install a specific version of a package'
 authors: johnnyreilly
 tags: [jquery, package, WebMatrix, NuGet]
 hide_table_of_contents: false
 ---

 I've recently been experimenting with WebMatrix.
-If you haven't heard of it, WebMatrix is Microsoft's *["free, lightweight, cloud-connected web development tool"](http://www.microsoft.com/web/webmatrix/)*.
+If you haven't heard of it, WebMatrix is Microsoft's _["free, lightweight, cloud-connected web development tool"](http://www.microsoft.com/web/webmatrix/)_.
 All marketing aside, it's pretty cool.
 You can whip up a site in next to no time, it has source control, publishing abilities, intellisense.
 Much good stuff.
 And one thing it has, that I genuinely hadn't expected is [NuGet](https://www.nuget.org/).
 Brilliant!

 But like any free product there are disadvantages.
 As a long time Visual Studio user I've become very used to the power of the NuGet command line.
 I've been spoiled.
 You don't have this in WebMatrix.
 You have a nice UI that looks like this:

 ![](https://2.bp.blogspot.com/-MLAAVw9-O_A/UqstzAa1-8I/AAAAAAAAAfU/gtg8kPjsP7M/s400/NuGetWebMatrix.png)